A canoe safari brings up-close wildlife viewing!

 4wd gameviewing, walking safaris, canoeing

 Visa RequirementsA visa is required for U.S. citizens visiting Zambia.
-Your visa must be obtained prior to arrival.

 Our Trips using this Extension